hellogreg/pstv/pstv.md

 It also sounded like the perfect device to bring on long trips: a way to enjoy games and streaming media on the road, making any hotel or guest room feel a little like home.

+### What it is...

 The PSTV has delivered on some of its promise.
 I know I got my money's worth just for the opportunity to play through *Persona 4 Golden* and *Danganronpa: Trigger Happy Havoc*.
-With more free games each month, I get even more out of my PlayStation Plus membership than I did with just the PS3 and PS4.
+I get even more out of my PlayStation Plus membership, now that I get free Vita games every month.
 And I can indeed play games like *Final Fantasy VII* and *Xenogears* with the analog stick -- though the upscaling looks rough.

-*HASN'T BEEN AS SUCCESSFUL WITH... (streaming, etc)*
+But in other ways, the PSTV has turned out to be less than is should be.
+Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
+The gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

-I like the PSTV, but I can't stop thinking about how it should be *more* than what it is.
+I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
-It feels... unloved.
+It feels unloved.

-- The console's operating system and interface haven't been updated from the Vita's last-generation, handheld, touchscreen roots.
-- The gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.
-- It's hardly been marketed in the US.
-Despite being the newest Sony console, it gets last billing (behind the PS4, PS3, and Vita) under "Systems" at [Sony's own site](https://www.playstation.com/en-us/).

-With all the price cuts the PSTV has received at various stores since releasing in the US just last fall, the whole thing has just seemed like an inventory dump.
-SCEI President and Group CEO Andrew House recently referred to the device as a "legacy platform" (though the company later walked that back some).
+It's hardly been pushed in the US, even though it's both a capable standalone console and a first-class PS4 accessory.
+How much corporate backing did accessories like the PlayStation Move and Eye get for the PS3, compared to what the PSTV is receiving this generation?
+Recently, SCEI President and Group CEO Andrew House even referred to the device -- which hasn't even been out for a year in the US -- as a "legacy platform" (though the company later walked that back some).

+### What it still can be...

 I get it.
 By reducing expectations, Sony is inoculated against criticism that the system underperformed.
 I understand that.
 Sony doesn't think it's worth spending time or money on something they considered dead on arrival.

 But I think it's at least worth the small investment of paying one person (hopefully me) to be its champion: someone to make the system better and build a case for it inside and outside the company -- for a couple of years, anyway.

 Re-frame the PSTV the way the Apple framed the Apple TV.
-Call it "a hobby" for a while, improving how it looks and works, and slowly building a loyal userbase, while still remaining mostly free from sales expectations.
+Call it "a hobby" for a while, improving how it looks and works.
+Gradually build a loyal userbase, while still remaining mostly free from sales expectations.
 See if the media and the public will give it a shot over time, before writing the whole thing off as a failure.

 Back in the early 2000s, I led the web development and design for Electronic Arts' experimental online game, Majestic.
 I now run/am the web department for a large school district (30,000 students and 3,000 employees) in the Chicago area.

 I'm used to working as a one-person, low-budget, full-service design and development team.
 In seeing projects through from concept to conclusion, I'm comfortable working alone, leading small teams, and/or coordinating with other departments.
 Where I can implement improvements by myself, I'll do so.
 And when I need to enlist help, I'll do as much up-front work as possible to make everyone else's job easier.

-Where I can help directly:
+Here are some areas where I think I could help directly:
-- Redesign the homescreen interface (to improve the user experience and match current Sony branding)
+ - Redesign the homescreen (to improve the user experience and match current Sony branding)
-- Get rid of the Featured tab
-- Replace the "LiveArea" app start tabs
-- Redesign the store for controller-based use
-- Evangelize for the PSTV

-Where I can help indirectly (or would need help):
-- Add Netflix
-- Get rid of the whitelist
-- Improve PS1 upscaling options

-- Fixing the User Interface
- - Redesign the homescreen
- - Fix the PlayStation Store navigation
+ - Improve the PlayStation Store interface
- - Streamline launching and exiting apps
+ - Streamline entering, exiting, and navigating system apps
  - Get rid of the "Featured" tab
  - Hell, get rid of *all* tabs

-- Other Proposed Updates
+And here are other important upgrades that I'd be happy to coordinate:
- - The PSTV needs Netflix (and maybe some other streaming media)
+ - Get a Netflix app made (and maybe some other streaming media apps, too)
- - Add a PS1 Retro Mode
+ - Improve PS1 upscaling options
  - Dump the Vita whitelist

-*Note: This isn't a wish list of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, better remote connections to the PS4).
-I'm just covering some of the software issues where I think I could help, personally.*
+*Note: This isn't a wishlist of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, better remote connections to the PS4).
+I'm just covering some of the software issues where my professional experience could help most quickly.
+I'd be happy to push for other changes, too, if hired.*

 ## Fixing the PSTV's User Interface